Purser Yacht Jobs

 - Working with management company accountants to maintain accounts, budgets and other financial reports.

-- Assisting HODs with purchasing, provisioning and purchasing logistics.
+- Assisting Heads of Departments with purchasing, provisioning and purchasing logistics.

-- Responsible for administration, accounting, collection and payment of all onboard monies.
+- Responsible for administration, accounting, collection and payment of all onboard money.

 - Responsible for all crew administration including payroll.

 - Ensuring all crew certification is in up-to-date and correct.

 - Responsible for keeping up to-date crew/passenger berthing lists and reporting any changes.